-Saudi crown prince visits France to share his ‘new vision’
+Saudi crown prince visits France, seeks strategic partner

 - Did Cambridge Analytica get your data?
 You'll know soon

+The war in Yemen would be discussed, along with the war in Syria and the fight against terrorism and terrorist financing, the French official said.

+Private time in France is also on the royal schedule, although details are scarce.
+The royal family owns luxurious property in France, including a mansion on the Riviera.

-Prince Mohammed comes to France after a nearly three-week-long trip to the United States, preceded by a visit to Britain.
+Prince Mohammed comes to France after a nearly three-week-long trip to the United States, preceded by a three-day visit to Britain.
+The prince ended his U.S. travels with more than $2.3 billion in promised arms sales and $1.3 billion in artillery.

+France, traditionally a major arms supplier of the Saudis, dismissed questions about big arms contracts during this trip.

+“We are absolutely not disappointed” in the absence of weapons deals, the official from Macron’s office insisted.
+“We want to be part of this new dimension” being developed by the crown prince, which gives way to “new cooperation, less directed toward isolated contracts and more to investments in the future.”